loganbvh/ssm_analyze/README.md

 conda activate <env-name>
 ```

-After creating and activating your conda env, you can install `ssm-analyze` in one of two ways:
+After creating and activating your conda env, you can install `ssm_analyze` in one of two ways:

 ### Install via [pip](https://pypi.org/project/ssm-analyze/)
 ```